 Butter coffee does not impact your blood sugar levels and is a popular breakfast replacement with people who do intermittent fasting because it is filling.

-Low carb swaps for high carb fruit
+Low carb ideas - fruit

 Berries and melon are the best option when it comes to fruit.
 Raspberries, blackberries and strawberries are especially low in carbs (5-6g net carbs per 100g).
 Blueberries are also a good option, but at 12 grams of carbs per 100g you should enjoy in moderation.

 That said, all fruit can have a place in a low carb diet.
 It just depends on the amount.
-I have a recipe for banana bread on the website that uses real banana (most other recipes you'll find out there use banana extract instead).
+I have a recipe for keto banana bread on the website that uses real banana (most other recipes you'll find out there use banana extract instead).

 It is low in carbs, because I only used ⅛ of a a banana per slice - about 1 bite.
 It's one of the most popular recipes on the blog!